 One of the top reasons that people avoid going to the dentist is dental anxiety.
 It may be the fear of injections or the sounds or smells of a dental office.
 Others who avoid the dentist had a bad experience as a child, and the unpleasant memory still lingers.

-Complimentary Nitrous Oxide Sedation
+Complimentary Nitrous Oxide Sedation in Philadelphia

 At The Philadelphia Dentist, we offer the calming effects of nitrous oxide sedation at no additional cost to you.
 Also referred to as “laughing gas,” the purpose of nitrous oxide is to help you relax while we’re performing your procedure.
 Since nitrous oxide is a gas, you inhale it through a small mask that sits comfortably on your nose, and all you have to do is breathe normally.